Our Departments

 Advanced Topics (AT) Courses

-- Advanced Topic in Biology: Genes, Development, and Evolution
+Advanced Topics in Biology: Genes, Development, & Evolution

-This second-year advanced biology course offers students a thematic approach to understanding biology.
-Students engage in independent and collaborative work to explore biological subjects, including gene regulation and its control of development, genetic engineering, and disease evolution.
+This second-year advanced biology course offers students an opportunity to engage with new topics and explore specific topics from junior year in more detail.
+Students engage in independent and collaborative work to explore biological subjects, including cell communication, gene regulation and its control of development, and disease evolution.
 Activities range from projects designing graphic novels about macromolecules to laboratory exercises using the polymerase chain reaction (PCR) to analyze our DNA.
 Students should be prepared to engage in various subjects quickly, emphasizing applying content based on the knowledge developed in junior year.
-Students will be expected to submit an extensive research proposal at the end of the first semester and should be prepared to present their proposals to the greater Castilleja community.
+Students will be expected to submit an extensive research proposal and should be prepared to present their proposals to the greater Castilleja community.
 Students should also be prepared to engage deeply in experimental design and data analysis.
 Students will emerge from the course with a strong background in collaborative science communication and a window into the many exciting avenues that may be pursued in advanced biological studies.
-Prerequisite: completion of Biology and Chemistry.
-It is advised that students interested in requesting this course have the recommendation of their current science teacher and are strongly encouraged to discuss their plans with the current AT Biology teacher.
+Prerequisite: completion of Physics, Chemistry, and Biology.
+Students requesting this course are advised to have the recommendation of their current science teacher, and are strongly encouraged to discuss their plans with the current AT Biology teacher.

-- Advanced Topics in Chemistry: Kinetics, Thermodynamics, and Equilibrium
+Advanced Topics in Chemistry: Thermodynamics, Kinetics, & Equilibrium

 This second-year advanced chemistry course is open to juniors and seniors excited by the field of chemistry and committed to engaging with the subject at a much deeper and more quantitative level.
 The fundamentals of atomic structure, periodic table organization, stoichiometry, bonding, and molecular structure will be reviewed briefly, providing the foundation for exploring more advanced topics.
 Students will study three major subjects for the year (thermodynamics, kinetics, and equilibrium) that will answer the questions “Will a chemical reaction occur?”, “How fast do reactions occur?” and “To what extent does a reaction occur?” respectively.
-Other topics, including gases, nuclear chemistry, acid-base chemistry, and/or electrochemistry, will intersect with and build upon these major themes throughout the year.
+Other topics, including gases, nuclear chemistry, acid-base chemistry, and electrochemistry, will intersect with and build upon these major themes throughout the year.
 Students will maintain a laboratory notebook for all experimental work, develop new laboratory skills, and further hone their scientific writing while learning to write formal lab reports.
-Prerequisite: Completion of Chemistry or Chemistry Honors and concurrent enrollment in Introductory Calculus or above.
-It is advised that students interested in requesting this course have the recommendation of their current science teacher and are strongly advised to discuss their plans with the current AT Chemistry teacher.
+Prerequisite: Completion of Chemistry and concurrent enrollment in Introductory Calculus or above.
+Students requesting this course are advised to have the recommendation of their current science teacher, and are strongly advised to discuss their plans with the current AT Chemistry teacher.

 - Advanced Topics in Physics: Modern Mechanics

 Modern Mechanics focuses on the atomic structure of matter and interactions between material objects.
 The course emphasizes the broad applicability of three fundamental principles: the Momentum Principle, the Energy Principle, and the Angular Momentum Principle.
 We can use these principles to explain and predict the behavior of systems as different as molecules and galaxies.
 Contemporary physics topics (relativity, quantum mechanics, statistical mechanics) are integrated throughout the curriculum.
 In addition to traditional laboratory techniques, students will use computational modeling (through the vPython programming language) to analyze physical systems.
 Prerequisite: concurrent enrollment in AT Calculus or above (AT Calculus with Infinite Series or above strongly recommended); completion of Physics and Chemistry.
-Students interested in requesting this course are strongly advised to discuss their plans with the current AT Physics teacher.
+Students requesting this course are advised to have the recommendation of their current science teacher, and are strongly advised to discuss their plans with the current AT Physics teacher.

 Visual and Performing Arts